-Currently the regulations in place for the sale of raw milk are governed by the same regulations as were already laid out in the general EU Food & Feed Hygiene Regulations of 2004, which have applied to all dairy farmers selling milk since their introduction to law in Ireland in 2006.
-The main extra requirements for raw milk production within these regulations are twice yearly herd tests for TB and stricter criteria for Somatic Cell Count and Total Bacteria Count.
+Currently the legal regulations in place for the sale of raw milk are governed by the same regulations as were already laid out in the general EU Food & Feed Hygiene Regulations of 2004, which have applied to all dairy farmers selling milk since their introduction to law in Ireland in 2006.
+The main extra requirements for raw milk production within these regulations are twice yearly herd tests for TB and criteria for levels of Somatic Cell Count and Total Bacteria Count.

 Regulation 852/2004 The Hygiene of Foodstuffs